 Main Ingredients

-- Sugar: Sweetens the cheesecake filling and balances the rich flavors.
+- Sugar: sweetens the filling and balances flavors.

-- Sour cream: Adds a tangy richness and moisture to the filling.
+- Sour cream: adds a tangy richness and moisture.

-- Vanilla extract: Enhances the overall flavor profile of the cheesecake.
+- Vanilla extract: kicks up the overall taste.

 Topping Ingredients